EH30/pyforce/README.md

   -x                     Enter The Second Length

 # pyforce
-Simple Python script   this will try almost all character combinations to crack Hash
+Simple Python script to crack Hash

 Works on python3